anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_1-New-York-City-Taxi-Fare-Prediction.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="1.2.3-Prepare-a-submission">1.2.3 Prepare a submission<a class="anchor-link" href="#1.2.3-Prepare-a-submission"> </a></h3><p>You've already built a model on the training data from the Kaggle Store Item Demand Forecasting Challenge.
+<h3 id="Prepare-a-submission">Prepare a submission<a class="anchor-link" href="#Prepare-a-submission"> </a></h3><p>You've already built a model on the training data from the Kaggle Store Item Demand Forecasting Challenge.
 Now, it's time to make predictions on the test data and create a submission file in the specified format.</p>
 <p>Your goal is to read the test data, make predictions, and save these in the format specified in the "sample_submission.csv" file.
 The rf object you created in the previous exercise is available in your workspace.</p>
 <p>Note that starting from now and for the rest of the course, pandas library will be always imported for you and could be accessed as pd.</p>
 <p>Instructions:</p>